heimrichhannot/contao-versions/README.md

 ```

 **VersionControl::createVersion options:**
-- _hideUser_: Don't add user to version log entry
+- _hideUser_: (bool) Don't add user to version log entry.
+Default false
 - _additionalData_: Pass data that should be stored within the log entry.
-The array keys must be existing database entries.
+The array keys must be existing database column names.
+Default null
-- _instance_: Pass a custom versions instance instead of the default one.
+- _instance_: Pass a custom `Versions` instance instead of the default one.
+Default null

 ## Configuration reference